 The 2000’s were a curious decade for Best Picture.
-Much of the early part of the decade was spent waiting for a Lord of the Rings movie to finally win while the decade as a whole yielded some remarkably hit or miss winners.
+The Best Picture winners are remarkably hit or miss.
 Even among the good ones, I have a hard time finding one I feel particularly passionate about.
 Of course, the movie I would have felt most passionate about famously lost its Best Picture race, which we will hear about shortly.

-Even so, in putting this ranking together I am sticking to my established process, in which I only consider the movies that actually won the Academy Award for Best Picture.
-It just makes life easier.
-I will comment on snubs or wrongful wins when necessary, but at the end of the day those arguments cannot impact rank.
+Even so, in putting this ranking together I am sticking to my established process, in which I will comment on snubs or wrongful wins when necessary, but at the end of the day, those arguments cannot impact rank.

-Should have won in 2005: Brokeback Mountain.
-Just in case you couldn’t tell.
+Should have won in 2005: In case you couldn’t tell: Brokeback Mountain.

-To make matters worse, The Departed was the end-game in a persistent award season refrain that we owed Martin Scorsese a win since he had lost for Raging Bull, Goodfellas, and Taxi Driver.
+Oh look, Martin Scorsese made a violent cartoon of a movie posing as a morality play about Catholic guilt.
+Yawn.
+It’s about two cops working undercover–one infiltrating an Irish gang and one acting as that gang’s mole inside the police, both trying to ferret each other out before the other exposes him.
+There’s no real point, just senseless violence and misogyny.
+Even worse, Departed was the end-game in a campaign to award Scorsese a belated Oscar for Raging Bull, Goodfellas, and Taxi Driver.
 At long last, the increasingly loud Scorsese contingent had a project they could cram down everyone’s throats before finally shutting up about it.
 Ultimately, all they did is leave us with another turd in the punch bowl.

-Should have won in 2006: I’d have gone for The Lives of Others–which won Best Foreign Film but wasn’t even nominated in the big race.
-Children of Men would have run a close second and Volver third.
-If you forced me to stick to actual nominees I’d choose The Queen, but the nominees weren’t reflective of the best movies that year.
+Should have won in 2006: The Lives of Others–which won Best Foreign Film but wasn’t nominated in the big race.
+Children of Men would be a close second.

-In other news of Academy Award recognition coming too late, we come to Return of the King, the final installment of Peter Jackson’s landmark Lord of the Rings trilogy.
-Had this win come for the first installment, The Fellowship of the Ring, we wouldn’t have any issues.
-As it is, the LotR series had devolved into overblown CGI spectacle by the time the Academy decided it was overdue for a win.
-In fact, the Academy over-corrected the snub by awarding Return in every category in which it was nominated–tying it with Ben-Hur and Titanic for the most Academy Awards ever.
-Considering that both those other films actually lost a category or two, Return now stands as the film with the largest sweep in Academy history.
+In other news of Academy recognition coming too late, here’s the final installment of Peter Jackson’s Lord of the Rings trilogy.
+Had this win come for the first movie, we wouldn’t have any issues, but the LotR series had devolved into overblown CGI spectacle by the time the Academy decided it was overdue for a win.
+In fact, they over-corrected by awarding Return in every category it was nominated–giving it the largest Academy sweep ever and tying it with Ben-Hur and Titanic for the most Oscars in Academy history.
 Too much, too late.

-Should have won in 2003: animation stigma be damned, Finding Nemo deserved some respect.
-The Fog of War is one of the best documentaries I’ve ever seen.
-And I loved Dirty Pretty Things.
-City of God.
+Should have won in 2003: Finding Nemo deserved to win, but I also loved The Fog of War, Dirty Pretty Things, and City of God.
 None of these were nominated.
-I’d give Nemo a narrow edge over Dirty Pretty Things.

-Should have won in 2001: The Lord of the Rings: The Fellowship of the Ring was the LOTR movie that deserved to win.
-Gosford Park for second place.
+Should have won in 2001: The Lord of the Rings: The Fellowship of the Ring was the LotR movie that deserved to win.

-Should have won in 2008: Milk.
-Followed by Waltz With Bashir.
+Should have won in 2008: Man on Wire, which won Best Documentary but Feature.
 Notably: The Dark Knight‘s failure to be nominated caused the Academy to expand the field of Best Picture nominees going forward.

-How you respond to Million Dollar Baby really relies on how you react to the ending.
-In my mind, the last thing you could call this movie is cloying or saccharine, but there are those who do.
-Actor-director Clint Eastwood instead goes for the sucker punch, and its one I still feel in my gut all these years later.
-Because not only does he dare to have an unhappy ending, he goes for a finish that is just bleak.
-Having Eastwood and Hilary Swank (who won her second Academy Award for this) front and center helps.
-Both stars refuse to give in to emotional theatrics, a decision that enhances their character’s dignity and makes their fates all the more heartbreaking.
+Million Dollar Baby is the story of a determined but impoverished waitress who, with the help of a crusty old coach, fights her way to boxing success only to end in tragedy.
+It’s the ending that makes this Baby stand out–and what made the Academy acknowledge it over Martin Scorsese’s flawed favorite, The Aviator.
+How you respond to Baby relies on how you react to the ending.
+In my mind, the last thing you could call this movie is cloying, but there are those who do.
+For me, having Eastwood and Hilary Swank (who won her second Oscar) front and center helped.
+Both stars refuse to overdo it, a decision that enhances their character’s dignity and makes their fates all the more heartbreaking.

 Should have won in 2004: You could make a case for The Incredibles, but in my mind it’s Eternal Sunshine of the Spotless Mind.

-Speaking of gutsy movies, Kathryn Bigelow became the first-ever female Best Director winner for The Hurt Locker, an intense exploration of elite soldiers disarming IEDs during the Iraq War.
-Hurt Locker is one of those edge-of-your-seat movies, if I may use an overused term that rarely actually applies to films people try to attach it to.
-It’s spare and unflinching.
-It’s gutsy and messy and not afraid to be complicated–which is all-too uncommon these days.
-It also had a stand-out performance from Jeremy Renner, who lost the Best Actor race but made his mark as an actor regardless (currently appearing as Hawkeye in the Avengers movies but still racking up critical acclaim with turns in films like American Hustle and Arrival).
+Kathryn Bigelow became the first-ever female Best Director winner for The Hurt Locker, the intense story of elite soldiers disarming IEDs during the Iraq War.
+Hurt Locker keeps you on the edge of your seat.
+It’s spare, unflinching, and timely.
+It’s gutsy and messy and not afraid to be complicated.
+It also had a stand-out performance from Jeremy Renner, who lost the Best Actor race but made his mark as an actor regardless.
 The Hurt Locker was a bold movie that came out at just the right time.
-Incidentally, Hurt Locker was the first Best Picture winner after the Academy decided to expand the Best Picture nominees beyond the traditional field of five.

-In a complete reversal from Chicago, No Country for Old Men is a spectacularly bleak movie about the violent rampage that ensues after a man finds some drug money in the desert and has the audacity to think he might be able to get away with keeping it to provide a new life for him and his wife.
-It’s a film with great performances (particularly from Javier Bardem, who won the Best Supporting Actor Oscar for his unhinged killer) and weighty themes seamlessly culled from its source material, a novel by Pulitzer Prize-winning author Cormac McCarthy.
+No Country for Old Men is a spectacularly bleak movie about the violent rampage that ensues after a man finds drug money in the desert and has the audacity to think he might be able to get away with keeping it.
+It’s a film with great performances (particularly from Javier Bardem, who won the Best Supporting Actor Oscar) and weighty themes seamlessly culled from its source material, a novel by Pulitzer Prize-winning author Cormac McCarthy.
 The Coen brothers clearly respected the book and brought it to spectacular, depressing life, changing only the order in which things happen in the conclusion (not for the better, I might add.
 Figures that the one thing they changed would get screwed up).

 Should have won in 2007: No Country for Old Men.

-I said that Chicago was one of only two movies on this list I had seen more than once, and this is the other.
-Given how much Gladiator pops up on TV I’ve seen it a few times.
+I said that Chicago was one of only two movies on this list I’ve seen more than once, and this is the other.
 Chicago still wins in repeat viewings, but it really says something for Gladiator that you would be likely to stop and settle in if you’re channel surfing and happen upon it.

 Should have won in 2000: Gladiator earned it.